soarsmu/BiasFinder/README.md

 ### 5) Calculate the FPED, FNED

 The theory comes from the [AAA 2018 paper](https://www.aies-conference.com/2018/contents/papers/main/AIES_2018_paper_9.pdf).
-I implement it on `codes/FNED-FPED.ipynb`.
-Please make sure you have run the fine tuning to get several evalution file needed.
-And make sure that you put the dataset in the right folder.
+The `codes/FNED-FPED.ipynb` contain the implementation for it.
+Please make sure that you have run the fine tuning to get several evalution file needed.
+Make sure that you put the dataset in the right folder.
 Match the `output_dir` parameter in the fine-tuning with `output_dir` variable in the notebook.

 ### 6) Calculate the Number of Discordant Pairs